MartinT86/MartinT86.github.io/_posts/2016-10-17-razor-interfaces.md

 #### Pages

-Once the template is populatd with final content the page is then complete.
+Once the template is populated with final content the page is then complete.

 I found this concept of breaking down designs brilliant and it really reminded me of the Don't Repeat Yourself rule in development.